 Letter to Joseph Banks, George Caley 16 December 1804, State Library of New South Wales.

-This set belonged to Major Henry Colden Antill who had accompanied Lewin and had been given to him in exchange of a copy of the journal he had made of the journey.
+This set belonged to Major Henry Colden Antill who had accompanied Lewin and had been given to him in exchange for a copy of the journal he had made of the journey.
 Blue Mountains, 1815-1816 watercolour drawings by John William Lewin, State Library of New South Wales, PXE 888.

 George William Evans papers, 1802-1852, 1 volume of textual material (unpaged) various sizes manuscript, typescript and newscuttings, Bequeathed by Sir William Dixson, 1952, State Library of New South Wales, DLMSQ 332 , DLMSQ 333